DVIgit/DVIgit.github.io/README.md

 <br/>
 <br/>
 ## [<ins>Poopie & Dookie: Sharting in the Forest</ins>](https://cupc4kez.itch.io/poopie-and-dookie-sharting-in-the-forest)
 This game is a 1v1 local multiplayer game which was made as a part of the 48 hour Global Game Jam 2026.
-It was an intense and fun development process, but the final game worked and was even pretty polished considering the time restictions.
+It was an intense and fun development process.
+We managed to create a working game and it was even pretty polished considering the time restictions.
 It can be played directly in the browser, so no need to download anything to try it out.

 <img width="100%" alt="Poopie DookieScreen2" src="https://github.com/user-attachments/assets/593b7515-d9cc-4698-8f88-18fe2247d4bc" />